SAyvazova/SoftUni-Python/README.md

 # SoftUni-Python
-Here I upload the exercises for the SoftUni Python courses.
+These are the exercises I did so far during the Python course in SoftUni